Essential info if you’re thinking of visiting Japan - check out these insider tips

 From Fukuoka Airport to Fukuoka city

 Fukuoka airport is in a super-convenient location.
 It takes just 5 minutes by subway to reach Hakata Station (in the center of Fukuoka) from Fukuoka Airport.
-Taxi takes 15 minutes and costs around ¥2,000.
+Taxis take 15 minutes and cost around ¥2,000.

-Note: the Fukuoka airport subway station is at the domestic terminal.
+Fukuoka airport subway station is at the domestic terminal.
 If you fly into the international terminal (overseas flight) you will first need to take the free shuttle bus from the international terminal to the domestic terminal (15 minutes).
 You can then take the subway (5 minutes) from the domestic terminal to Hakata Station.
 If it’s too much hassle to take the shuttle bus with all your luggage, just take a taxi directly from the international terminal into Fukuoka city.
-It just takes 15 minutes and costs ¥2,000.

 You can also take the airport ‘limousine’ bus from the international terminal into Fukuoka if you prefer.
-This takes 20 minutes and costs ¥270 per person.
 The international terminal at Fukuoka Airport is very small so it’s easy to find the airport ‘limousine’ bus stop.
+Update November 2021: this service is currently suspended but is expected to resume when Japan reopens for international tourism.

 Arriving in Kyushu by train